cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

   $ exit

-In order to close the remote session.
+in order to close the remote session.

 OpenSSH connection options
 """"""""""""""""""""""""""